techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Voice command** - defines the voice command that a caller can give to access this option, if voice inputs are enabled.
 It can contain multiple words like "Customer Service" or "Operations and Grounds."
 For example, the caller can press 2, say "two," or say "Sales" to select the option mapped to the two keys.
 This text is also rendered by text to speech for the service confirmation prompt, which might be something like "Transferring your call to sales."

 - **Redirect to** - the call routing destination used when callers choose this option.
-If you're redirecting to an Auto attendant or Call queue, choose the resource account associated with it.
+When redirecting to an Auto attendant or Call queue, you can choose to redirect to the Auto attendant or Call queue directly or to the resource account associated with the Auto attendant or Call queue.

 ### Directory search